-Variable Name Spaeth Name Normalizations

-term TERM n/a
+Variable Name Spaeth Name Normalizations term TERM n/a

-to IIII T ERG/T 11/4

 This variable identifies the term in which the Court handed down its decision.
 For cases argued in one term and reargued and decided in the next, term indicates the latter.

 Historically, the nature of how a term is defined has changed.
 Below is a listing of the more significant changes to the term definitions over time.